psarando/shire-reckoning/Middle-earth-simulation.md

 #### Reckoning the start or end of a day

-Even when we know a date in all 3 calendars can be considered canon, those calendar dates only match up that way during the daylight hours of that day;
+Even when we know a date in all 3 calendars can be considered canon for that day, those calendar dates displayed in this simulation will only match up that way during the daylight hours of that day by default;
 because Tolkien stated in Appendix D that the Gondor calendars reckoned their dates from sunrise to sunrise, the Elves reckoned their dates from sunset to sunset, and it's implied that the Hobbits reckoned their dates from midnight to midnight (as we do in modern times),